-- 1. Contractors and their subcontractors are always required to guard the safety and health of all persons on and in the vicinity of the work site - 2.
-Contractors and their subcontractors are required to comply with all applicable rules, regulations, codes, and bulletins of the New York State Department of Labor and the standards imposed under the Federal Occupational Safety and Health Act of 1970, as amended ("OSHA") - 3.
-The Ossining Union Free School District maintains strict COVID protocols.
-Each Monday morning at 7:00 am, all prime contractors are required to provide a listing of all construction personnel employed for their contract, whether employed by the prime contractor or subcontractor, who will be onsite that week and their status of vaccinated or non vaccinated.
-The listing is to include, 1) The company the worker is employed by, 2) copy of proof of vaccination or 3) a weekly negative test result taken within 72 hours. - 4.
-Any worker who test positive for COVID 19 or comes in contact with someone who has tested positive for COVID 19 must follow established protocols per the CDC and NYS DOH. - 5.
-Contractors and their subcontractors must comply with all State of New York safety requirements for projects within the State of New York constructed in accordance with the applicable building code, and contractors are required to provide written safety plans for the site showing how all safety requirements of applicable law will be implemented for the duration of the contract - 6.
-Contractors will comply with these requirements as part of their contract, as well as any updates / revisions which are subsequently issued by the governing agencies.

-1.2 Contractors and their subcontractors must also adhere to the following practices to help prevent exposure and spread of COVID-19.
+- 1. Contractors and their subcontractors are always required to guard the safety and health of all persons on and in the vicinity of the work site - Contractors and their subcontractors are required to comply with all applicable rules, regulations, codes, and bulletins of the New York State Department of Labor and the standards imposed under the Federal Occupational Safety and Health Act of 1970, as amended ("OSHA") - 3.
+Contractors and their subcontractors are also required to comply with all Client safety requirements - 4.
+Contractors and their subcontractors must comply with all City or State of New York safety requirements for projects within the City or State of New York constructed in accordance with the applicable building code, and contractors are required to provide written safety plans for the site showing how all safety requirements of applicable law will be implemented for the duration of the contract - 5.
+Contractors will comply with these requirements as part of their contract, as well as any updates / revisions which are subsequently issued by the governing agencies. - 1.2 Contractors and their subcontractors must also adhere to the following practices to help prevent exposure and spread of COVID-19.
 The following recommendations are based on what is currently known about COVID-19.
 Contractors and their subcontractors are advised to stay current and immediately implement the most up-to-date practices to protect the safety and health of your employees, clients, and the general public.